knative/docs/serving/samples/thumbnailer-go/README.md

 ```

 If your cluster is running outside a cloud provider (for example on Minikube),
 your services will never get an external IP address.
-In that case, use the istio `hostIP` and `nodePort` as the service IP:
+In that case, use the istio
+`hostIP` and `nodePort` as the service IP:

 ```shell
 export SERVICE_IP=$(kubectl get po -l knative=ingressgateway -n istio-system -o 'jsonpath={.items[0].status.hostIP}'):$(kubectl get svc knative-ingressgateway -n istio-system -o 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
 ```

-> To make the JSON service responses more readable consider installing [jq](https://stedolan.github.io/jq/), makes JSON pretty
+> To make the JSON service responses more readable, this guide uses
+  [jq](https://stedolan.github.io/jq/).
+If you don't want to install
+  it, remove `| jq '.'` from the following commands.

 ### Ping

-Let's start with a simple `ping`:
+Let's start with a simple `ping` to make sure the app is deployed:

 ```
 curl -H "Content-Type: application/json" -H "Host: $SERVICE_HOST" \